The Kick Velocity Distribution of Isolated Neutron Stars: Method

 In order to describe the probability distribution for a parallax distance estimate (i.e., $D_{\pi}$) corresponding to a certain observed parallax (i.e., $\omega_{\text{obs}}$) and its uncertainty (i.e., $\sigma_{\omega}$), we use the formalism proposed by \citet{Verbunt_Cator_2017} and employed by \citet{Verbunt_2017} and \citet{Igoshev_2020}.
 That is, the posterior distribution of $D_{\pi}$ given an observed parallax $\omega_{\text{obs}}$ is given by \citep[see also][]{Lorimer_2006,Verbiest_2012,Igoshev_2016}:

 where $z$ and $R$ are the galactocentric cylindrical coordinates of the pulsar, where $z=D_{\pi}\sin b$ and $R^2=R_{\sun}^2+\left(D_{\pi}\cos b\right)^2-2R_{\sun}D_{\pi}\cos b\cos l$ for Galactic coordinates $l,\,b$ and galactocentric radius of the Solar System $R_{\sun}=8.122$ kpc \citep{Gravity_2018}.
-We determine the parallax distances (for each parallax pulsar) by sampling $10^3$ values from Equation \ref{eq1}, whereas the DM distances (for all pulsars) are estimated by sampling $10^3$ values from a normal distribution centered around the distance determined through the electron density model of \citet{Yao_2017}, with a standard deviation of $20\%$ \citep{Ding_2024}.
+We determine the parallax distances (for each parallax pulsar) by sampling $10^3$ values from Equation \ref{eq1}, whereas the DM distances (for all pulsars) are estimated by sampling $10^3$ values from a normal distribution centered around the distance determined through the electron density model of \citet{Yao_2017}, with a standard deviation of $20\%$.
+Although detailed studies such as those of \citet{Deller_2009} show that DM distances can sometimes have even greater systematic errors, we use an indicative error of $20\%$ \citep[e.g.][]{Ding_2024}.
+We note that we primarily use DM distance estimates to show that these are not sufficient to explain the differences between the results of \citet{Verbunt_2017} and those of \citet{Hobbs_2005}.

 Having obtained $10^3$ DM distance samples for all $197$ pulsars and $10^3$ parallax distances for the $76$ pulsars with parallax estimates, we also sample $10^3$ proper motion samples from Gaussians based on the observed values and their uncertainties.
 Then, we convert the coordinates to the galactocentric frame (essentially adding the velocity of the Solar System), and project the resulting velocity vectors on the line of sight and the direction perpendicular to the line of sight.
 The latter we define as the galactocentric transverse velocity $v_{t}$ \citep[see also][]{Gaspari_2024a}.
 If the galactocentric velocity vector $\vec{v}$ is projected on the line of sight and the plane of the sky, it can be described as: